mikechambers/darci/README.md

-# darci
+# DARCI

-darci is a self hosted platform for aggregating, viewing and analyzing Destiny 2 PVP stats.
+DARCI is a self hosted platform for aggregating, viewing and analyzing Destiny 2 PVP stats.

 The app has the following functionality: